-APPEAL A PCN: As a rule, you can dispute a PCN parking ticket if you believe the issuance was wrong.
+APPEAL A PCN: As a rule, you can dispute a penalty charge notice (PCN) if you believe the issuance of the parking ticket was wrong.

-But do so, you must have already tried to make a formal challenge to get it cancelled.
-The council calls this part of the process a 'representation'.
+But, you must have already tried challenging a ticket to get it cancelled.
+A local council would call this part of the process a 'representation'.

 You can make an appeal against a penalty charge notice issued in England or Wales for parking as well as:

 There is a time limit for appealing parking fines.
 You get 28 days to make your appeal after receiving a 'notice of rejection'.
 The authorities use this particular document to reject a formal challenge.

 You will need to contact the appropriate authority to make an appeal.
 As a general rule, it depends on where the PCN got issued.